 Hospitality Marketing Trends 2016 / ASIA

-As digital marketing division, the Omega Web, propose a variety of smart promotion and ads services, including services for these markets:
+As digital marketing division, the the Omega project, propose a variety of smart promotion and ads services, including services for these markets:

 - health and other industries.